 Soon enough, one of the silver foxes appeared.
 He gave me his email and told me to get in touch right away.
 So there you have it: go to the concept cafe that a lot of people seem to hate, dressed up as a person a lot of people seem to hate, and you could well square that hatred and land yourself a job.

 But then you could probably go anywhere as a cutester and be offered some kind of work.
 What kind of manager wouldn't want to employ someone with all the Technicolor spunk of an aspiring CBeebies presenter?

 It was confirmed: the life of a full-time cutester would be rich and easy.
 Find them swigging Bolly in the club and swinging the election for the Tories.

 Again, the basic tenets of health gothism made finding a job highly problematic.
-I dialed down some of the attitude, but did tell all my potential employers that I'd insist on having full autonomy over my choice of outfit were I to gift them my time, bank details, and social security number.
+I dialled down some of the attitude, but did tell all my potential employers that I'd insist on having full autonomy over my choice of outfit were I to gift them my time, bank details and National Insurance number.

 This did not go down well; everywhere I went insisted that I'd have to represent the brand in their respective uniforms if I were to ever be offered a job there.
 And because I was asking at Pret not Nike, unlike the movement itself, I wasn't in the mood to sell out just yet.

 'POD might be up for it,' I thought, reasoning that I'd make a good brand ambassador for their healthy lunch thing.
 Alas, the clothes were once again an issue; the people behind the counter deemed my sliders a health hazard and stared at me till I left.

 Hope finally came in the shape of Elite Café.
 The friendly lady behind the counter asked what I was like.
 I told her I was moody with my default health goth resting bitchface.
 She told me that didn't matter and to ring her up for shifts.